START WITH THE BASICS

 Does your business have a distinct tone of voice and language that gets used across all of your channels, or does it vary?
 Whether you want to be perceived as friendly, approachable, technical or experienced, using a consistent tone in your materials is crucial if you want your customers to connect with you.
 From your brochures to your website, talk to them in a voice they understand.

 Hand-in-hand with consistency is simplicity.
-You know that catchy tune that always gets stuck in your head?
+Do you know that catchy tune that always gets stuck in your head?
 Chances are, it’s a pretty basic one.
 Similarly, a strong brand is pared back and to the point.
 Too much complexity and you’ve lost your chance of becoming an ‘earworm’.

 Start with your logo.
 Is it a streamlined mark, or does it try to ‘say it all’?
 How about your homepage?
 Is it crammed with information and imagery, or is it calm, restrained and easy to navigate?
 Don’t underestimate the impact that ‘white space’ can have – you don’t want your customers to feel that they can’t see the wood for the trees.